Assyrians in Armenia: Modern history

 On the eve of the Eastern al-Hasakah offensive and attacks on Assyrian villages in Syria in 2015, Gagik Yeganyan of the Armenian State Migration Service stated that Armenia was willing to accept Assyrian refugees fleeing the country.

 In 2020, amid the Second Nagorno-Karabakh War, many Assyrians from Armenia volunteered to fight or provide assistance to the Armed Forces of Armenia for the defense of Artsakh against Azerbaijan.
 Five Assyrian soldiers had been killed by November of 2020, with six additional servicemen wounded and two who were missing in action.
 Anahit Khosroeva, a genocide scholar of Assyrian descent from Armenia, estimated that more than 100 Assyrians were fighting for Armenia.
 AssyriaTV, a station based in Europe, arrived to Armenia to report the war as well as talk to the Assyrian families who lost their sons in the war.
-During the blockade of Nagorno-Karabakh as part of the larger Nagorno-Karabakh conflict, PM Zemfira Mirzoyeva testified how Artsakh's Assyrian community had been unable to leave the region due to the actions of the Azerbaijani government.
+During the blockade of Nagorno-Karabakh as part of the larger Nagorno-Karabakh conflict, member of parliament Zemfira Mirzoyeva testified how Artsakh's Assyrian community had been unable to leave the region due to the actions of the Azerbaijani government.

 In 2022, Catholicos-Patriarch of the Assyrian Church of the East Awa III met with Karekin II of the Armenian Apostolic Church where both emphasized the positive relations between Assyrians and Armenians.
 Awa III consecrated the Church of the Assyrian community of Armenia during his visit.
 In 2025, the Assyrian World Conference was held in Yerevan, with Armenian prime minister Nikol Pashinyan emphasizing the importance of Assyrians to Armenian society.

 Discrimination

 In 2004, Assyrian residents of Dimitrov alleged that they were discriminated against due to their non-Armenian origin, as they had failed to receive local aid from government authorities.
 The Armenian government was quick to deny the allegations, and Hranush Kharatyan stated that discontent with the Dimitrov village chief was high even among ethnic Armenians for the same reasons.

 In 2021, Assyrians in Armenia protested against a decision by the Armenian government to have their towns governed by one mayor.
 Nikademus Youkhanaev, a priest of the Assyrian Church of the East in Armenia, stated that the decision would cause problems regarding the erosion of Assyrian culture and identity in Armenia.

-The Azerbaijani Center for International Relations Analysis states that from 2015-2018, no grants were given to the Assyrian community through the "Support to National Minorities" program, and that Assyrian schools are inadequate in teaching history and language; these sentiments have also been echoed by community leaders.
+The Azerbaijani Center for International Relations Analysis states that from 2015-2018, no grants were given to the Assyrian community through the "Support to National Minorities" program, and that Assyrian schools are inadequate in teaching history and language; similar issues of teaching language have been previously discussed by community leaders such as Razmik Khosroev.
 In 2019, a dispute broke out over the ownership of a church in Dimitrov, with attempts to solve the dispute by the village head being unsuccessful.
 Irana Gasparyan, an Assyrian community leader in Armenia, alleges that Assyrians face invisible discrimination in preserving culture and the Armenian workforce.